 For example, Google’s logline was simply, “Google organizes the world’s information and makes it universally accessible.”
-It’s short, memorable, and clearly explains what Google does and its benefits.
+It’s short and memorable, and it clearly explains what Google does and what benefits it offers.
 Try creating a logline that’s under 140 characters to help your audience immediately digest the information and determine if they want to hear more.

 G2Crowd is a platform that gives software users the opportunity to directly share their opinions on a product.
 Here's the company's elevator pitch:

-“G2Crowd is the user voice platform for people to accurately say what they think about software and not be told by analysts or people who don't use it, or get a reference from the best customer,” the pitch begins, “They actually hear it directly from the user and engage with people who actually use the product."
+“G2Crowd is the user voice platform for people to be able to say how they actually think about software and not be told by the analysts or people who don't use it, or the reference from your best customers,” the pitch begins.
+“You're actually hearing directly from the user and engage with people who actually use the product.”

 Although less than 20 seconds long, the pitch hits the highlights of the G2 platform while explaining the problem that it solves for users.

 Takeaways: Shorter is often better.
 It forces you to explain your product or service in layman’s terms.
 A short sales pitch that quickly generates interest will likely stick with a prospect longer than a rambling pitch that lists your product’s features.
 Notice how the pitch also hits on a significant problem for software users.